a suite of 227 photographs

-When Ka-sing started to gather from his old photographs to compile a hefty volume of poetic images dedicated to Hong Kong, I was curious about the weight of the project.
-Taking into consideration the present antagonistic climate there, it would, undoubtedly, not towards the light.
+When Ka-sing started to gather vocabularies from his past photographs, to compile and portray a hefty volume of poetic images dedicated to Hong Kong, I was curious about the weight of the project, taking into consideration the present antagonistic climate there, it would, undoubtedly, not towards the light.

-Coda has a colour, or two.
-The word first of all, is encased in the Pantone colour of a slightly reddish - the lighter grey 409.
+CODA has a colour, or two.
+The word, first of all, is assigned the Pantone colour of a slightly reddish - the lighter grey 409.
 Actually, I would hesitate between 409 and the deeper grey 410.
 I cannot pinpoint the exact colour because colours look inconsistent under different light sources.
 I am now sitting underneath a narrow, long bank of LEDs, which give out a warm yellowish light.
 When I walk over to the big window, with a lot of daylight flooding in, I might have to choose another number of grey, say 431.
 Now we consider the next part, the background colour, where the alphabets are set upon.
 Normally I would call it a very dull dark blue.
 How dull? the Pantone 539?
 No, it looks too primary.
 I would perhaps mix a slightly purplish blue 2965 with a medium grey 430.
-Again all these are just to give you an idea of the cover design of the book Ka-sing calls coda, which by this time, you already got a sense of no matter how free flowing it seems to be, still contains an almost unbearable weight.
+Again all these are just to give you an idea of the cover design of the book Ka-sing calls coda, which by this time, you've already got a sense of no matter how free flowing and open the work seems to be, still contains sentiments of fairly unbearable weight.

-Ka-sing is the kind of person who talks little, but stays focus.
+Ka-sing is the kind of person who talks little, but stays in focus.
 He could listen to Beethoven’s symphonies many times over without being bored.
-When I raised a surprise look that he was still listening to the same play list weeks ago, he’d say, “This is a version by another conductor, a different orchestra.”
-I agree that he will always find something new, or a different interpretation in the same piece of music, but I also believe that the emotion, rhythm, ebb and flow in the musical language must have played an important part in influencing him, paving the way for him to compose the work informed by his photographs, as an unabbreviated visual experience, emerged new, as a narrative, a sensorial alternate form, a symphonic poem as he'd call it.
+When I raised a surprise look at him still listening to the same play list weeks ago, he’d say, “This is a version by another conductor, a different orchestra.”
+I agree that he will always find something new, or a different interpretation in the same piece of music, but I also believe that the emotion, rhythm, ebb and flow in the musical language must have played an important part in influencing him, paving him the way to compose the work, fully informed by his photographs, as an unabbreviated visual experience, emerged new, as a narrative, a sensorial alternate form, a symphonic poem that one listens with the eyes.

-I had an indescribable feeling, almost overwhelmed with emotions when I first saw coda on the computer screen.
-A body of 227 images which took about 20 minutes to sit through.
+I had an indescribable feeling, almost overwhelmed with emotions when I first saw CODA on the computer screen.
+A body of 227 images, set in a slow-moving temple which would take about 20 minutes to sit through.
 A meditation.
 A slow down of a hurried life.
-For certain, anybody would feel one thing or the other after sitting patiently for twenty minutes watching the visual poem.
-After all, some images are universally understood and resonated, though the stories would be vastly different.
+For certain, having sat patiently and gone through the twenty minutes visual epic, anybody would feel, or even be touched by one thing or the other, and despite their vastly different circumstances, some images are always universally understood and resonant with.
 That’s the beauty of the work.
-You cannot help but echo with some of the images you’re drawn to, there is a sense of familiarity, something long hidden in the secret corners of the mind that you could not resist to step into their shadows…
+You cannot help but echo with some of the images you’re drawn to, there is a sense of familiarity, something long hidden in the secret corners of the mind that lure you step into their shadows…

-The first image in coda is a stunning fuzzy impressionistic black and white shot from Kowloon overlooking to Hong Kong Island, barely visible as mountains of lights.
+The first image in CODA is a stunning fuzzy impressionistic black and white shot from Kowloon overlooking to Hong Kong Island, vaguely visible as mountains of lights.
 It starts with the celebration of the first night after the 1997 Handover in July.
 A night drizzling with light rain but nevertheless fireworks were still shooting off to light up the sky.
 The action was spontaneous, the photographer a wandering soul, following and searching the moods of the city.
 The image, like everything else, was never meant to be clear.
 The second shot shows a seemingly melt-down clock, which haunted me immediately as an object found after explosion, which then pursued by a sort of whirlwind, a quiet round object with pencil marks to a wreath of barbed wire twirled in the air, like a crown of thorns.
-The poetics of the images are so strong.
-We are being led in the dark wood round and round, sometimes quiet, smooth, sometimes rugged, dense and impenetrable.
+The poetics of the images are so strong, we are being led into the dark wood round and round, sometimes quiet, smooth, sometimes rugged, dense and impenetrable.

-We’re led to the pictures showing old negatives rephotographed, perforated film strips that recorded images visually and mentally invoke sound vibrations, striking different cords in our hearts.
-Following pages of texturing and layering we are slowly entering Hong Kong lives in the 80s and 90s, the rose garden, memories of the lives of superstars and common folks, arrows always asking the question come or go, this way or that way.
+Next we're ushered in pictures showing old, rephotographed negatives, perforated film strips that recorded images visually and mentally invoke sound vibrations, striking different cords in our hearts.
+Following pages of texturing and layering we are slowly entering Hong Kong life in the 80s and 90s, the rose garden, memories of the lives of glamours celebrities and common folks, arrows always asking the question come or go, this way or that way.
 And, trailing behind so many staircases, steps, writings and layerings of events the city comes to reveal itself - a wet football field, skyscrapers, trees, roads, grids in myriad forms.
-Sometimes it feels like a prison to break out.
+Sometimes it feels like a prison one needs to break out.
 But there are more knotted roots, more entangled wires and obstacles.
 Is that the state of mind of the artist?

-Can you live in the clouds, beautiful as it is, asked Ping-kwan in his poem.
-Ping-kwan was thinking about temporal, terrestrial and earthly matters at the time when he wrote the poem in 1981.
+Can you live in the clouds, beautiful as it is, asked Ping-Kwan in his poem.
+Ping-Kwan was thinking about temporal, terrestrial and earthly matters at the time when he wrote the poem in 1981.
 He was seeing his city distancing, disappearing under the clouds after the plane took off.
-Forty years later, Ka-sing responded with coda, his jolts of feelings largely expressed through images, his love and memories of the vanishing city, a melancholic departure that lingers like a slow, at times turbulent tune that keeps looping itself - a mirage of desire, a smoke screen to despair.
-This city, often considered, undermined as transient, has become indisposable, a home lives permanently in the heart.
-Coda is but another chapter, a book made after another book in the same year*.
+Or, perhaps he was suggesting more?
+Forty years later, Ka-sing responded with CODA, his jolts of feelings largely expressed through images, his love and memories of the vanishing city, a melancholic departure that lingers like a slow, at times turbulent tune that keeps looping itself - a mirage of desire, a smoke screen to despair.
+This city, often considered, undermined as transient, has become indispensable, a home resides faintly in the heart.
+CODA is but another chapter, a book made after another book in the same year*.
 The end shot is a small Big Bang.
 The ending is another beginning.